Coding Bootcamps vs. Self-Study in Chicago: Pros and Cons

 Too Long; Didn't Read:

-Choosing between coding bootcamps and self-study in Chicago depends on your learning style, finances, and career goals.
-Bootcamps, costing $10K-$20K, offer structured, hands-on training and job placement support, with grads averaging $67K annually.
-Self-study, using free resources like freeCodeCamp and Coursera, provides flexibility and budget-friendly options but requires strong self-discipline and motivation.
-Both paths leverage Chicago's vibrant tech community for support, networking, and growth.
+Choosing between coding bootcamps and self-study in Chicago depends on learning style, budget, and career goals.
+Bootcamps, though costlier at $10K-$20K, offer immersive training and career support with average salaries around $67K.
+Self-study provides flexibility and affordability with resources like FreeCodeCamp but demands discipline.
+Both paths benefit from Chicago's tech community through networking and mentorship opportunities.

 Check it out - if you're trying to get your coding game up in Chicago, you've got to make the right move.
 The Everyone Can Code Chicago initiative is opening doors for the young ones to level up their tech skills.